xsteelej/grpc_client_server/README.md

 * The json parsing in clientApi parses each character byte by byte.
 This was chosen over ``json.Decoder`` because Decoder tokenises each element and it was more complex to reconstruct a valid json string per object.
 By parsing each byte at a time, it was easier to preserve the original json format of each object and stream from the large file.
 It is likely that a more efficient algorithm could be used in the future using ``json.Decoder``.

 * Write some tests in clientApi for the REST interface using ``httptest.NewRecorder()``.

+* A panic occurs when the portsService attempts to bind to a port already in use.
+This should be handled more gracefully.